MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/ad-sso.md

 ## Clean up and best practices

 - Use a unique account for each cluster.
-- Do not reuse the password for the API server account across clusters.
+- Don't reuse the password for the API server account across clusters.
 - Delete the local copy of the keytab file as soon as you create the cluster and verify that the SSO credentials work.
 - Delete the Active Directory user that was created for the API server.
 For more information, see [Remove-ADUser](/powershell/module/activedirectory/remove-aduser?view=windowsserver2019-ps).